glycerine/latch/README.md

 * that could be emptied to suspend broadcast.

-We call this a latch.
+We call this a latched channel.
+Or latch for short.

 The library code here provides a latch prototype to help the reader's comprehension.
 It is